PIX3LFLUX/Steganosaurus/README.md

 ## What is the (fast) Fourier transform?
 The discrete Fourier transform (short: DFT) converts the image from the spatial domain to the frequency domain.
 It is discrete, because the input (in this case pixels) is quantized and limited.
 The frequency domain easily reveals frequential properties of the image, which is often used in image file compression.
 You can imagine the frequency domain with the DFT as another way of depicting the image, with the DFT as its function.
 However, you need to keep in mind that the resulting image is ***complex*** in the frequency domain, which means that after calculating the absolute and angle, you are left with **two planes**.
 The angle plane, also called the *phase*, has information about the relative location of the frequencies, whereas the absolute plane has information about their magnitude, also called *magnitude spectrum*.
 When hiding information inside these planes, it is recommended to use the magnitude spectrum, since we mostly want to keep the image and its original proportions intact.
 Which is why we only used the magnitude spectrum.
-The DFT as an algorithm can be broken down into smaller DFTs and their counterparts, which makes the then so called fast Fourier transform (FFT) an n*O(log(n)) algorithm.
+The DFT as an algorithm can be broken down into smaller DFTs and their counterparts, which makes the then so called fast Fourier transform (FFT) an n*O(log(n)) algorithm, which is much faster.

 ![image999](/ImageSources/documentation/fft_cover_shift.png)